 React Native latest version – new features overview

-We love React Native for its unique approach to building mobile applications.
+We love React Native for its unique approach to building mobile apps.
 The framework keeps on changing, and a React Native latest version is always an occasion to talk about new and exciting stuff.
-So developers don’t stay hungry for long.
+So developers don’t stay hungry for long when it comes to React Native releases.
 The year 2021 has brought a new stable version 0.64 and a release candidate for React Native 0.65.
 With that, we get many new improvements and features.
-Let’s check out the latest version of React Native.
+Let’s check out the latest React Native version.

 This article has been updated to reflect the latest changes in the release history of React Native.
 If you are only interested in the new stuff, use the “Content” menu to the left and jump straight to the new features 0.64-0.65.